The best passes for cycling

 • Average slope: 7.4%

-• Why do it: This iconic Pyrenees mountain pass is often featured in the Tour de France.
+• Why do it: This iconic Pyrenean pass is a frequent feature in the Tour de France.
 It offers spectacular scenery and a gradual but demanding climb, ideal for cyclists looking to test their endurance.

 2. Passo dello Stelvio (Italy)